New estimation methods for extremal bivariate return curves: Discussion

+For the hindcast data set discussed in Section \ref{Sec6}, Figure \ref{fig:casediag2} illustrates a downside of applying the diagnostic tools on the original marginal distributions.
+In particular, the majority of angles selected to represent the curve estimates correspond to the `marginal limits' of the curves, i.e., the straight line segments connecting the curve estimates to the margins in Figure \ref{fig:case_uncert}.
+Due to the strong positive dependence between the hindcast variables, empirical survival probabilities will be unchanging along these line segments, explaining the largely constant diagnostic probabilities in Figure \ref{fig:casediag2}.
+This is further demonstrated by the illustration of line segments given in the supplementary material.
+Future research could explore techniques for selecting angles such that the corresponding return curve representation is exclusively in-between the aforementioned marginal limits.

-In addition to temporal dependence, both data sets appear to exhibit weak marginal non-stationarity, possibly due to environmental changes over time.
-This is particularly true for the nitrogen dioxide observations, which appear to decrease in magnitude over the observation period.
-Accounting for non-stationarity in the context of return curves presents many challenges, since return curves are defined in the stationary setting only and all models introduced in Section \ref{Sec3} assume stationarity.
+Finally, we note that all techniques discussed in this paper are only applicable to data sets exhibiting stationarity; accounting for non-stationarity in the context of return curves presents many challenges, since return curves are defined in the stationary setting only and all models introduced in Section \ref{Sec3} assume stationarity.
 While a range of approaches exist for capturing non-stationary in the univariate setting \citep[e.g.][]{Eastoe2019}, relatively few approaches exist in the multivariate setting.
 This topic has recently been explored in \citet{Murphy-Barltrop2022}, whereby the authors extend the definition of return curves to the non-stationary setting and provide techniques for their estimation.